alikopol/one/README.md

 ``$ /one/doc/One.html``

+You need to register a 1upHealth developer account with [1up Health](https://1up.health/dev/quick-start) first.
+Get application client id and secret id from application details section and update `one/config/config.exs`.

+There are client id and client secret populated in the config file for unit test and if you change the credentials some tests needs to be modified to pass.

 It also provides an easy to use `mix` command to download bulk data for specific resources such as `Patient`, `Observation`, ...

 ```